 A wrongful death claim is a type of civil action that allows the loved ones of someone who has been killed due to another party's negligence to seek damages in court.
-While the settlement funds can't bring back the deceased, it can provide a sense of closure.
+While the settlement funds can't bring back the deceased, it can help make up for the financial stresses facing the decedent's family.

 Determining Who Can File a Wrongful Death Claim

 Under Louisiana law, only certain family members are eligible to file a wrongful death claim.
-Typically, the closest living relative must file the claim.
-The following is a brief overview:
+The following is a brief overview of who can file the claim:

-- If the deceased was married or has children, the surviving spouse or children of the deceased person must file the claim.
+- If the deceased was married or has children, the surviving spouse or children of the deceased person can file the claim.

-- If the deceased person was not married or has no children, the surviving parent or parents must file the claim.
+- If the deceased person was not married or has no children, the surviving parent or parents can file the claim.

-- If there is no spouse, children, or parents, the surviving siblings of the deceased person must file the claim.
+- If there is no spouse, children, or parents, the surviving siblings of the deceased person can file the claim.

 - If there is no spouse, children, parents, or siblings, the surviving grandparents of the deceased person can file the claim.